 E'Twaun Moore added 12 points for the Boilermakers (28-5).
 They were steamed that even President Barack Obama had joined a national chorus predicting the Saints (27-7) would pull a first-round upset.

 "You got the president picking against you, so it's a different thing," Grant said.
 "We were very aware, and just used it as motivation."

 "I think the biggest thing for me was when President Obama just said he kind of felt sorry for us, just everything we've been through and with this team and the adversity we face," said Lewis Jackson, who made key free throws in the final minute.
 "Guys don't want people to feel sorry for us.
 We want to prove that we still have a lot of talent and can make a big run."

-Khris Middleton scored a career-high 19 points as fifth-seeded Texas A & M crushed 12th-seeded Utah State in Spokane.
+Khris Middleton erupted for a career-high 19 points as fifth-seeded Texas A & M crushed 12th seed Utah State in Spokane.

 "Going into the game, I was a little nervous," the 6-7 Middleton said.
 "But as we started, I was less nervous and just played."
 Middleton made 5 of 6 three-point attempts.
-He came in averaging 7.0 points and shooting 29 percent from outside the arc.
+He came in averaging 7.0 points and shooting 29 percent from three-point range.